AlifRJ/Go_Auth/README.md

 ---

-## Notes
+## Authentication and Caching

 - Login accepts either a `username` or `email` in the `identity` field.
+- Access tokens expire after 15 minutes; refresh tokens expire after seven days.
-- Passwords are hashed before being stored in the database.
+- Passwords are hashed before being stored in PostgreSQL and are never returned in JSON responses.
+- User records loaded by ID are cached in Redis for 15 minutes and invalidated after updates or deletes.
+- Protected user routes reject access tokens whose JTI is present in the Redis blacklist.
-- Soft delete marks the record with `deleted_at` while preserving the row.
+- Soft delete marks a record with `deleted_at` while preserving the row; permanent delete removes it.
-- Permanent delete removes the record from the database.

 ---

-## Why Use This Boilerplate?
+## Use Cases

-This repository is a practical starting point for developers who want a clean, secure, and extensible Go API foundation without spending time setting up the basic architecture from scratch.

-It is especially useful for:

-- startup MVPs
-- internal services
-- admin APIs
-- authentication-first applications
-- learning and experimentation
+This repository is a practical foundation for authentication-first services, admin APIs, and applications that need PostgreSQL persistence with Redis-backed session and cache support.